 There is a seriously high ratio of broccoli in these!
-A great way to hide a lot of greens into irresistible little bites.
+These Broccoli Fritters are a great way to hide a lot of greens into irresistible little bites.
 And they’re freezer friendly too!

 “You will be amazed how little batter there is for the mound of broccoli used.”

 I’ve been posting a broccoli recipe every week for the last few weeks because it’s been insanely cheap lately!
 For those of you in Australia, it’s currently $1.00/kg (that’s $0.50 / lb) at Coles (usually it’s $4+/kg!).
 So me being me, who can never resist a good bargain, I stocked up big time which means I’ve had to get seriously creative to get through the ridiculous amount of broccoli stockpiled in my fridge.
 Here’s what I’ve shared lately:

 - Creamy Bacon, Chicken and Broccoli Bread Bake – made from scratch, ready to pop into the oven in just 15 minutes, this is a great way to use up any leftover stale bread lying around.

 - Magic Broccoli – it truly is magic how a little roasting with garlic, a drizzle of lemon juice and a scattering of parmesan completely transforms broccoli!